-The four were trustees of the “612 Humanitarian Relief Fund” which helped cover legal and medical costs for protesters who were arrested during the pro-democracy movement since 2019.
+The four were trustees of the “612 Humanitarian Relief Fund,” which helped cover legal and medical costs for protesters who were arrested during the pro-democracy movement in 2019.
 The government, however, said the fund supported violence.

 A Christian cleric from Hong Kong who asked to remain anonymous told ICC, “Cardinal Zen is the first Catholic Cardinal arrested on Chinese soil in the last few decades.
 He reminds us of the heroic Shanghai Cardinal Kung who was arrested in 1955.
 We are very sorry that this happened, and we pray that God will give him grace and strength to continue his battle for religious freedom and democracy.”

-Cardinal Zen is known for being a staunch advocate for religious freedom and democracy.
-A native of Shanghai, he often calls for democracy and criticizes China for its oppression against Chinese people — especially those from the underground Catholic community.
+Cardinal Zen is known for being a staunch advocate of religious freedom and democracy.
+A native of Shanghai, he often calls for democracy and criticizes China for its oppression of Chinese people — especially those from the underground Catholic community.